-Complete the Table of Contents by indicating the appropriate page numbers for the Research Plan section; limit the length of the Table of Contents to two pages.
+Complete the Table of Contents by indicating the appropriate page numbers for the Research Plan section and itemize any appendices; limit the length of the Table of Contents to two pages.

 2. BIOGRAPHICAL SKETCH OF APPLICANT (PAGE 2.1)

 Provide a Biosketch for the applicant.
 Follow the formats and instructions provided by the NIH.
 The biographical sketch may not exceed 5 pages.